 When you consume tea at a moderate dose it can help you calm down, but too much of it increases the caffeine which will do the quite the opposite.

-If you suffer from anxiety or if you are caffeine sensitive, drinking too much might not be a great idea.
+If you suffer from anxiety or if you are caffeine sensitive, drinking too much is not a great idea.
 This was proven by a 2005 study conducted at Cambridge University.
-In fact, a high intake of tea will cause more anxiety if you have an underlying anxiety or panic disorder when compared to people without any kind of anxiety disorder.
+In fact, a high intake of tea will cause more anxiety especially if you have an underlying anxiety or panic disorder.

 Children are particularly sensitive to caffeine, and studies have found that caffeine (coming from any source) is one of the major causes of stress, anxiety, and depression in school-going children today.
 Note that it is generally not recommended that children under 12 have more than 1 cup of caffeinated drink per day, if any.

 So, if you start to feel a bit agitated for no reason after consuming one too many cups, it's an indication that you should stop.

 A study conducted in 2017 showed that excessive consumption of tea can lead to iron deficiency anemia.
 Tannin, one of the many components of tea binds with the iron to form insoluble complexes that the body is unable to absorb.
 The conversion of iron into this complex, reduces the bio-availability of iron thereby resulting in iron-deficiency anemia over time.